RocketChat/EmbeddedChat/packages/react/README.md

   />
   ```

   However, the `theme` object must follow a specific format.
 For detailed information on theming EmbeddedChat, refer to [theming.md](docs/theming.md).

+  In Storybook, demonstrations of different themes and variants are provided in the 'Design Variants' section.

 - ### Authentication Guide